percona/everest-doc/docs/contribute.md

 	- Sign in (create a Jira account if you don’t have one) and click **Create** to create an issue.
 	- Describe the issue you have detected in the Summary, Description, Steps To Reproduce, Affects Version fields.

-2. **[Contribute to documentation yourself](#contribute-to-documentation-yourself)**.
+2. **[Contribute to documentation directly](#contribute-to-documentation-yourself)**.
 There is the **Edit this page** link that leads you to the source file of the page on GitHub.
 There you make changes, create a pull request that we review and add to the doc project.
 For details how to do it, read on.

-## Contribute to documentation yourself
+### Contribute to documentation directly

 To contribute to the documentation, you should be familiar with the following technologies: